pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 | Github CLI              | Github & Git Repository Binaries |
 | curl, jq, act, awk, etc | Other useful tools               |

-## Cloud native ... cloud developer environment?
+## Cloud-native ... cloud developer environment?

 Besides our command line tools and the programming language of your choice, we need an editor to write our code with.
-Many practitioners are fluent with vim, emacs, others turn to editors like VSCode, IntelliJ, and others.
-We are going to choose the Github Codespaces VSCode IDE for it's deep integration with Github, and it's convenience of requiring nothing from the user other than a web browser to use.
+Many practitioners are fluent with vim, Emacs, others turn to editors like VSCode, IntelliJ, and others.
+We are going to choose the GitHub Codespaces VSCode IDE for its deep integration with GitHub, and its convenience of requiring nothing from the user other than a web browser to use.

-If you are already familiar with Github Codespaces, then you might know what to expect next.
+If you are already familiar with GitHub Codespaces, then you might know what to expect next.
 If not, you are in for a treat, and yes that is right, we are *developing for the cloud, in the cloud, with the cloud*.

-Alright, let's jump in and get started by launching a new [Github Codespaces].
+Alright, let's jump in and get started by launching a new [GitHub Codespaces].

   👇 Click this button to begin.👇
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://bit.ly/pulumi-devcontainer)

 If you prefer a more informed approach you can launch the same codespaces by navigating to the [Pulumi Devcontainer Repository](https://github.com/pulumi/devcontainer) or you can learn more about Codespaces at this [Github Codespaces Link](https://docs.github.com/en/codespaces/overview).

-Clicking the 'Open in Github Codespaces' button should take you directly into a new Codespaces session.
+Clicking the 'Open in GitHub Codespaces' button should take you directly into a new Codespaces session.

 [Pulumi Devcontainer]:https://github.com/pulumi/devcontainer